depeperwinkel

 Unable to load availability for pickup

-Doi seed, hạt dổi, is a typical Vietnamese spice, the fiery red seed of the Magnolia balansae, a tulip tree also called Michelia Tonkinensis, native to southern China and northern Vietnam.
-The Magnolia is related to two typical spice genera, the Piperaceae and the Lauraceae.
+Doi seed, hạt dổi, is a typical Vietnamese spice, the fiery red seed of the Magnolia balansae, a tulip tree also known as Michelia Tonkinensis, native to southern China and northern Vietnam.
+The Magnolia is related to two typical spice genera, the Piperaceae and the Lauracea.

-The dổi is a sparsely branched, flowering tree that grows to an average height of 15-20 meters with a crown several tens of meters in diameter.
-The flowers of the Dổi are solitary, grow at the ends of branches, and have white, hairy petals.
+The dổi is a sparsely branched, flowering tree that averages 15-20 meters in height with a crown tens of meters in diameter.
+The flowers of the dổi stand alone, grow at the ends of the branches, and have white, hairy petals.
 The plant flowers in March-April.
-The fruit is a long, compound capsule containing numerous flattened, spherical or ovoid seeds.
+The fruit is a long, compound capsule containing numerous flattened spherical or ovate seeds.
 The fruit usually ripens from September to November and contains red seeds.

-Doi seed is traditionally found in the mountainous provinces such as Lao Cai, Lang Son, Lai Chau and Ha Giang, where the Tai (Thái) people live, including the Black Tai (Thái Đen), the White Tai (Thái Trắng) and the Red Tai (Thái Đỏ).
+You traditionally find doi-zaad in mountainous provinces such as Lao Cai, Lang Son, Lai Chau, and Ha Giang, where the Tai (Thái) live, including the Black Tai (Thái Đen), the White Tai (Thái Trắng), and the Red Tai (Thái Đỏ).

-Our dổi seeds come from wild growing trees in Lạng Sơn (Lang son).
-Not from mature old trees, but from young areas.
-Around October and November, ethnic minority communities often enter the forest to collect fallen dổi seeds for use as spices or for sale.
+Our dổi seeds come from wild trees in Lạng Sơn (Lang son).
+Not from mature old trees, but from young vegetation.
+Around October-November, ethnic minority communities often head into the forest to collect fallen dổi seeds for use as spices or for sale.

-Although the flavor of the former is supreme, these fruits are very rare—they are not called black gold for nothing—and are kept by collectors for their own use.
+Although the taste of the former is the ultimate, these fruits are very rare—they are called black gold for a reason—and are kept by collectors for their own use.
 Dổi seeds are harvested annually between September and November.
-The fresh seeds are red and turn black through drying (enzymatic coloring), and unfortunately, they do not regain their original fiery red color when they reabsorb moisture, as with Tasmanian
+The fresh seeds are red and turn black upon drying (enzymatic coloring), and unfortunately do not regain their original fiery red color when they absorb moisture again, as with Tasmanian pepper is indeed the case.

 Taste and smell

-Hạt dổi has a powerful aroma and taste, not so easy to define, with an initially rather bitter top note, transitioning into the sharpness of spathulenol, a sesquiterpene also found in sage and mugwort.
-You can also taste the aromas of blackcurrant.
+Hạt dổi It has a powerful scent and taste, not so easy to define, with an initially rather bitter undertone, transitioning into the sharpness of spathulenol, a sesquiterpene also found in sage and mugwort.
+You can also taste the aromas of black pepper and siltimur, closely related spices.
+With mountainpepper you get a blend with a fresher, more citrusy aroma, and an interesting sharpness in two dimensions.

 Usage

 The berries are roasted before use.
-Traditionally, this is done by briefly holding them in glowing charcoal, but dry-roasting them in a pan on the stove is also an option.
-Don't heat them too long, as they will become bitter.
-Use only a few berries per dish.
+Traditionally, this is done by holding them in glowing charcoal for a short time, but (dry) roasting in a pan on the stove is of course also possible.
+Do not heat them for too long, otherwise they will become bitter.
+Use no more than a few berries in a dish.

-Well-known dishes using doi seed include Lạp Xưởng, Măng Pửng soup (made with young bamboo shoots), and Chẩm chéo, a dipping sauce for rau má (water spinach).
-The latter is made by the Tai people in Lai Châu with mắc có - the sour fruit of the Mimosa pudica -, mắc khén, mắc mật and cardamom.
+Well-known dishes with doi seeds are Lạp Xưởng, Măng Pửng soup (made with young bamboo shoots), and Chẩm chéo, a dipping sauce for rau má (water spinach).
+The latter is made by the Tai in Lai Châu with mắc có – the sour fruit of the Mimosa pudica –, mắc khén, mắc mật and cardamom.

-Chẩm chéo is made from equal parts mắc mật of dổi and mắc khén, cardamom, fresh or dried Chile, Coriander leaves, lemongrass, ginger root, garlic, and a little salt.
-The Vietnamese ingredients in bold are roasted and then pounded.
+Chẩm chéo is made of equal parts mắc mật of dổi and mắc khén, cardamom, fresh or dried Chile, coriander leaves, lemongrass, ginger root, garlic, and some salt.
+The Vietnamese ingredients in bold are roasted, then ground in a mortar.
 Use the remaining ingredients fresh!
-Finally, add a little water—but not too much—to use it as a dipping sauce, but never, as some recipes suggest, fish sauce!
+Finally, add some—not too much—water to use it as a dipping sauce, but never fish sauce as indicated in some recipes!

 Features: